Gkrumbach07/kafka-openshift-python-emitter/README.md

 # kafka-python-emitter
-A Python application skeleton for emitting to an Apache Kafka topic
+A Python application skeleton for emitting to an Apache Kafka topic using a cron job

 This application will simply take a source URI for a file and then send the lines from that file to the topic and brokers specified through the environment